 For reference, the viral play in which Seattle Seahawks wideout DK Metcalf chased down Arizona Cardinals cornerback Budda Baker during an interception return registered a top speed (from Metcalf) of 22.64 MPH.

-The Super Bowl champ has also raced some of his teammates in the past, including fellow AFC speedster Mecole Hardman, whom he beat in a preseason training camp sprint off this last year.
+The Super Bowl champ has also raced some of his teammates in the past, including fellow AFC speedster Mecole Hardman, whom he beat in a preseason training camp sprint off in 2020.

 The former fifth-round NFL Draft pick ran track and field in high school — where he caught the eye of ESPN — and college, in addition to his football career.

-While the Pro Bowl wideout didn’t participate in the 2016 NFL Combine, he ran the 40-yard dash at West Alabama’s Pro Day and recorded a blazing 4.29 mark.
+While the Pro Bowl wideout didn’t participate in the 2016 NFL Combine in Indianapolis, he ran the 40-yard dash at West Alabama’s Pro Day and recorded a blazing 4.29 mark.
 The NFL Combine record for the 40 is held by Cincinnati Bengals 2018 first-round pick, John Ross, who clocked in at 4.22 seconds.

-Other players who could also claim the title as fastest NFL player include Las Vegas Raiders receiver Henry Ruggs who ran the 40-yard dash in 4.27 seconds, Miami Dolphins WR Will Fuller (4.32), and the Chicago Bears’ Marquise Goodwin (4.27).
+Other players who have formerly laid claim to the title as fastest NFL player include former Las Vegas Raiders receiver Henry Ruggs who ran the 40-yard dash in 4.27 seconds.

-Hill, who is the first player drafted into the NFL out of West Alabama since the Cowboys drafted Ken Hutcherson in 1974, has had more than his fair share of explosive TDs against AFC foes like the Ravens, Steelers and Titans.
+Hill, who is the first player drafted into the NFL out of West Alabama since the Cowboys drafted Ken Hutcherson in 1974, has had more than his fair share of explosive TDs against AFC foes.

 In September 2018 against the Los Angeles Chargers, Hill broke free for a 57-yard reception, during which he was clocked at 21.95 MPH.
 That stood as a season record until it was broken by New England Patriots safety Devin McCourty, who broke the 22 MPH threshold on an 84-yard interception return against the Buffalo Bills.

-Whether it’s at wide receiver or as a ball carrier, the Bucs, New York Jets, Denver Broncos, Jacksonville Jaguars, Green Bay Packers and San Francisco 49ers better watch out.
+Whether it’s at wide receiver or as a ball carrier, Tyreek Hill has put everyone on notice.
 Hill’s speed shines, especially in the postseason, and he’s ready to make history each time he touches the ball.